History of UK immigration control: 1962–1968: Post-imperial restrictions

 The Immigration Branch, and the administrative HQ at Princeton House in High Holborn, were limited in their ability to combat these abuses.
 The entire administrative strength of the Immigration and Nationality Dept was approximately 300 and before 1962 IND was divided into three "Divisions" B1, (casework), B2, (policy) and A2, (admin).
 In 1962 another Division was created, B3, to deal with deportation casework.
 No formal operational enforcement and detection structure was to come into being until the 1970s and realistic legal powers to deal with illegal migrants would not appear until 1973 with the implementation of the 1971 Act.

 The quality of Entry Clearances, (Visas), issued abroad in the newly controlled Commonwealth countries also gave cause for concern when presented at British ports.
 The initial assumption when the 1962 Act was introduced was that these would be taken at face value on arrival.
 An instruction to Immigration Officers created a general understanding that written entry conditions would only be recorded and stored in exceptional circumstances.

 By 1965 new instructions had been issued which, although very liberal by later standards, encouraged control officers to impose conditions more often and to refuse people who had clearly obtained entry clearances by misrepresentation.

-The notorious and highly emotive Rivers of Blood speech by Enoch Powell in 1968 changed the political landscape for anyone attempting to consider practical, administrative issues for many years to come.
-Thirty-nine Heathrow immigration officers, very unwisely, wrote to Enoch Powell in support of tougher controls whereupon he made their note public.
-Although their concerns were based on what they saw as a lack of administrative powers to do their job effectively they did, by associating themselves with the speech, damage their impartiality as Civil Servants and they were disciplined as a consequence.
+The emotive Rivers of Blood speech by Enoch Powell in 1968 changed the political landscape for anyone attempting to consider practical, administrative issues for many years to come.
+Thirty-nine Heathrow immigration officers wrote to Enoch Powell in support of tougher controls whereupon he made their note public.
+Although their concerns were based on what they saw as a lack of administrative powers to do their job effectively, they breached their impartiality as Civil Servants and were disciplined as a consequence.

-On 8 June 1968 Immigration Officers at Heathrow detained James Earl Ray, the murderer of Martin Luther King Jr., attempting to travel on a false passport.